keplernetwork/kepler/doc/wallet/design/design.md

   * **Foreign API** - An API to communicate with other wallets and external grin nodes
   * **Service Controller** - A Controller that instantiates the above APIs (either locally or via web services)
-  * **Internal Functions** Helper functions to perform needed wallet tasks, such as selecting coins, updating wallet outputs with results from a Grin node, etc.
+  * **Internal Functions** Helper functions to perform needed wallet tasks, such as selecting coins, updating wallet outputs with results from a Kepler node, etc.
 * **libTx** - Library that provides lower-level transaction building, rangeproof and signing functions, highly-reusable by wallet implementors.
 * **Wallet Traits** - A set of generic traits defined within libWallet and the `keychain` crate .
-A wallet implementation such as Grin's current default only needs to implement these traits in order to provide a wallet:
+A wallet implementation such as Kepler's current default only needs to implement these traits in order to provide a wallet:
   * **NodeClient** - Defines communication between the wallet, a running grin node and/or other wallets
   * **WalletBackend** - Defines the storage implementation of the wallet